FrontenderMagazine/magic-numbers-in-css/eng.md

 * I'd like to keep this blog post updated with good examples of magic number fails, so if you have any classics, comment below.

-* What if you are trying to center an image and text. [vertical-align][] does pretty good, but I find it's often 1px off or so so I `postion: relative; top: 1px;` it.
+* What if you are trying to center an image and text. [vertical-align][12] does pretty good, but I find it's often 1px off or so so I `postion: relative; top: 1px;` it.
 Is that a magic number?
 Not sure.

 [1]: http://en.wikipedia.org/wiki/Magic_number_%28programming%29#Unnamed_numerical_constants
 [2]: http://css-tricks.com/line-on-sides-headers/